MicrosoftDocs/windows-dev-docs/hub/powertoys/color-picker.md

 ![Selecting a Color](../images/pt-colorpicker.gif)

-> [!NOTE]
+> [!TIP]
-> To select the color of the non-mouse-over state of a element:
+> To select the color of the non-hover state of a element:
 > - Move the mouse pointer close, but not over the element
-> - Zoom in by scrolling the mouse wheel (image will be frozen)
+> - Zoom in by scrolling the mouse wheel up (image will be frozen)
 > - In the enlarged area, you can pick the color of the element

 ## Editor usage